 How can one person help bring about a better world?
 The transforming force in human life arises from within, from our perceptions, because we are basically embodied consciousnesses rather than animated bodies.
 Recent scientific theories point to the incremental influence of entities anywhere in space or time on the "morphic resonances" or psychoastral molds that affect all.
 Thus the consequences of our thoughts and feelings, as well as the acts they spawn, are more far-reaching than most of us dare think.
 They are not mere abstractions but the most basic causal realities responsible for creating the "habit" called human nature, and the norms of life and thought.

 We can counter the tide of violence and hatred — forces rooted in human exclusivity and self-centeredness.
 Striving to go beyond concentration on physical forms to an awareness of the inner reality of the world and its beings is a strong, positive contribution to the welfare of mankind globally.
 Transcending limited psychological and mental habits allows us to perceive the world more directly and dispel the illusions produced by our physical senses.
 Removing the blinders of egoism and ignorance leads eventually to personal experience of our oneness with all others.
 The heartfelt conviction that the visible world is the expression of an underlying unity that infills all consciousness, lives, and forms, not only exposes the illusion behind the many wrongs wrought in the name of our apparent separateness; it also acts powerfully on inner lines to strengthen the myriad forces for compassion and justice throughout the world.

-(Reprinted from Sunrise magazine, February/March 1992.
+(From Sunrise magazine, February/March 1992.
 Copyright © 1992 by Theosophical University Press)